Davison003/use-popcorn/README.md

 # UsePopCorn

-Project created using Create-React-App
+Project created using Create-React-App. <br>
-Consists of a simple UI that shows movies searched by user by fetching API.
+Consists of a simple UI that shows movies searched by user by fetching API.<br>
-The films can also be rated by used, showing additional IMDB stas.
+The films can also be rated by used, showing additional IMDB stats.

 ## Usage